 The art in the Appalachian Gallery is not all that visitors will see.
-The gallery is located in the historic Price House, built around 1902 by Morgantown furniture store owner W.E.
+The gallery is located in the historic Price House, built circa 1902 by Morgantown furniture store owner W.E.
 Price.
-It is the prototype or sister of the Garlow House on Spruce Street, today the home of the Aull Center for Local History and Genealogy Research.
+It is the prototype or "sister" of the Garlow House on Spruce Street, today the home of the Aull Center for Local History and Genealogy Research.
 Both the Price House and Garlow House were designed by local architect Elmer Forrest Jacobs.
 A graduate of West Virginia University and the Carnegie Institute of Technology (now Carnegie Mellon University), Jacobs designed a variety of structures in northern West Virginia and Pennsylvania ranging from factories to government buildings to schools.
 In Morgantown, he is best known for adding the side wings on Woodburn Hall, part of the Seneca Glass Factory, and the Beaumont Glass Factory (now demolished).

 The Price House was designed in the popular Queen Anne style of the late nineteenth and early twentieth centuries.
 The house's recognizable stone tower was added after Price saw the tower Jacobs incorporated in the Garlow House.
-The tower is often why the house is referred to as the Sandcastle house.
+The tower is often why the house is referred to as the "Sandcastle house."
+The building originally featured custom-made Tiffany windows, one of which is still extant and depicts a woman playing a harp.
 The Price House later served as the Sigma Nu fraternity and as a branch of the Fraternal Order of the Eagles.
 The Appalachian Gallery moved into the house in 2011.